SONM [old] Trading Down 22.6% This Week (SNM)

 Buying and Selling SONM [old]

-It is usually not currently possible to purchase alternative cryptocurrencies such as SONM [old] directly using US dollars.
-Investors seeking to trade SONM [old] should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase SONM [old] using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as SONM [old] directly using U.S. dollars.
+Investors seeking to acquire SONM [old] should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy SONM [old] using one of the aforementioned exchanges.

 Receive News & Updates for SONM [old] Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SONM [old] and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.